pororo0721/TechTest/README.md

 > What are Prime Numbers?

 In math, prime numbers are whole numbers greater than 1, that have only two factors – 1 and the number itself.
 Prime numbers are divisible only by the number 1 or itself.
 For example, 2, 3, 5, 7 and 11 are the first few prime numbers.

 > What is a Multiple?

 A multiple in math are the numbers you get when you multiply a certain number by an integer.

+For example,
+multiples of 2 are: 4, 6, 8, 10..etc.
+multiples of 3 are: 6, 9, 12, 15.. etc.
+multiples of 5 are: 10, 15, 20, 25..etc.

 -  What you’re pleased with.
 -  What you would do with it if you had more time.